Joakim Hedqvist

 Joakim Hedqvist (born 22 November 1977) is a Swedish professional bandy player, who currently plays for Edsbyns IF in Elitserien, the top division of Swedish bandy, with whom he has won five consecutive Swedish championships.

-During the season 2008/2009 he started to represent the Russian team HK Zorkij.
+During the season 2008/2009 he started to represent the Russian team HK Zorky.
 He ended the contract before the intended time and returned to Sweden and play with Edsbyns IF.

 He made his international début in Bandy World Championship 2009 where the Swedish team won gold medals and Hedqvist ended on top of the scoring table together with Jevgenij Ivanusjkin on 14 goals.